-Organisations should already be aware that if the UK leaves the European Union (EU) at 11pm on 29th March 2019 without a deal, there will be no transition to new trading arrangements and therefore overnight UK organisations will be required to apply the same processes to EU trade that currently apply when trading with the rest of the world.
+Organisations should already be aware that if the UK leaves the European Union (EU) without a deal, there will be no transition to new trading arrangements and therefore overnight UK organisations will be required to apply the same processes to EU trade that currently apply when trading with the rest of the world.

 For some this could lead to significant changes.
 However, before considering specific details there are some straightforward things that organisations can do immediately.
 Firstly, it is important to reassure your customers, suppliers and workforce.
 The message has to be that business will carry on, there may be some changes, perhaps some delays but all organisations will be working as much as possible to ensure that their activities continue as intended.

-To help organisations, we have listed a number of practical ’no remorse’ actions that could be taken, or at least started, before the end of this month.
+To help organisations, we have listed a number of practical ’no remorse’ actions that could be taken, or at least started.

 In developing a plan, an initial key step that many will already have completed is to assess the parts of an organisation’s activities which may be impacted by Brexit.
 This will be the foundation of contingency planning.
 From an international trade perspective, it can be difficult to understand all the types of purchases and sales an organisation makes and the physical and legal flows, but these will all need reviewing to pinpoint the areas that could be impacted.
 Organisations should also consider carrying out workforce planning to understand existing and future employee needs to assess the impact of changes to the freedom of movement/ immigration rules.